RedditRecs

 Reddit Icon

-UnTouchablenatr • 25 days ago
+UnTouchablenatr • about 2 months ago

 I personally love my g815.
 I tried to upgrade to the deathstalker v2 pro and I hate it.
 Ill be resting my fingers on the key and it'll just start spamming it away.
 Tried to replace the switches but they got lost in the mail and now they are OOS.
 I did have a double clicking issue with one key after a few years but I swapped it with another one (not easy if you don't know what you are doing)